rentouch/natsjwt/README.md

 ## Development of this package

 Installation
+1. In case you use pyenv to manage python versions: `poetry env use $(pyenv which python)`
-1. Make sure that you have poetry installed
+2. Make sure that you have poetry installed
-2. `poetry install`
+3. `poetry install`
-3. Set dev mode `poetry run pip install -e .`
+4. Set dev mode `poetry run pip install -e .`

 Run the tests
 `poetry run pytest tests`